Dick Tracy (1990 film): Cast

 Estelle Parsons portrays Tess Trueheart's mother.
-Tony Epper plays Steve the Tramp.
-Hamilton Camp appears as a store owner and Bing Russell plays a Club Ritz patron.
-Robert Costanzo cameos as Lips Manlis' bodyguard, and Marshall Bell briefly appears as a goon of Big Boy Caprice who poses as an arresting officer to ensnare Lips.
-Allen Garfield, John Schuck, and Charles Fleischer make cameos as reporters.
-Walker Edmiston, John Moschitta Jr., and Neil Ross provide the voices of each radio announcer.
+Tony Epper plays Steve "The Tramp".
+Hamilton Camp appears as a store owner, and Bing Russell plays a Club Ritz patron.
+Robert Costanzo has a cameo as Lips Manlis's bodyguard, and Marshall Bell briefly appears as a goon of Big Boy Caprice who poses as an arresting officer to ensnare Lips.
+Allen Garfield, John Schuck and Charles Fleischer make cameos as reporters.
+Walker Edmiston, John Moschitta Jr. and Neil Ross provide the voices of each radio announcer.
 Colm Meaney appears as a police officer at Tess Trueheart's home.
 Mike Mazurki (who played Splitface in the original Dick Tracy film) appears in a small cameo, as Old Man at Hotel.
-93-year-old veteran character actor Ian Wolfe plays his last film role as "Munger".
+Ninety-three-year-old veteran character actor Ian Wolfe plays his last film role as "Munger".